Contrast-Security-OSS/docs/content/admin/org_settings/Notifications.md

 | Class           | A specific Java or .Net class. | Is, Contains, Starts With |
 | Method          | A specific Java or .Net method. | Is, Contains, Starts With |

-## Deleting And Disabling Custom Notifications
-Alerts can be deleted at any time by selecting the checkbox next to the notification name and choosing the **Delete** button.
-In addition, custom notifications can be deleted inline by selecting the gear at the end of the notification list table.

-Custom notifications can be disabled from the **Notifications** settings page by toggling the green switch from Enabled to Disabled.